shashank-agg/Cyclerr/webapp/README.md

 # Front end code for Cyclerr using the material-kit-react
-# start the app command:
+# Steps to build UI:
 (1) npm install
 (2) npm start
 (3) npm build